medhatjachour/electron-app/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Team

-- **Lead Developer** - Architecture and refactoring
-- **UI/UX** - Modern, accessible design
-- **Database** - Prisma schema and migrations

-## 🙏 Acknowledgments
+##  Acknowledgments

-- Electron.js community
+- Electron.js community for the amazing framework
-- React and TypeScript teams
+- React and TypeScript teams for robust tooling
-- Prisma team for amazing ORM
+- Prisma team for the best ORM experience
-- TailwindCSS for beautiful styling
+- TailwindCSS for beautiful, maintainable styling
+- Lucide React for comprehensive icon library
-- All open-source contributors
+- All open-source contributors who make projects like this possible

 ---

 **Built with ❤️ using Electron + React + TypeScript**

+**BizFlow** - Streamline your business operations with confidence.

 ## Recommended IDE Setup